-If approved and budgeted, longevity pay will normally be issued in November to all full-time employees and all permanent part-time employees working 20 hours or more per week who have been employed at least five years by the Town as of November 1st.
+If approved and budgeted, longevity pay will normally be issued in November to all full-time employees who have been employed for at least one year by the Town as of November 1st.
 Longevity pay is not prorated and is not due to any employee whose employment ends prior to November 1st.
 Appropriate withholding deductions will be taken out of the longevity pay.

-Effective Date: November 14, 2000 Amended August 11, 2015 Amended July 10, 2018 Amended April 13, 2021
+Effective Date: November 14, 2000 Amended August 11, 2015 Amended July 10, 2018 Amended April 13, 2021 Amended July 11, 2023

-As of May 11, 2021, this policy replaces and supersedes any previous policies, or unwritten policies or practices covering the same subject.
+As of July 11, 2023, this policy replaces and supersedes any previous policies, or unwritten policies or practices covering the same subject.